Monofony/Monofony/docs/behat/basic-usage.rst

         /**
-         * @Then /^the (country "([^"]+)") should appear in the store$/ */ public function countryShouldAppearInTheStore(CountryInterface $country) // This step use Country transformer to get Country object.
+         * @Then /^the (country "([^"]+)") should appear in the store$/ */ public function countryShouldAppearInTheStore(CountryInterface $country): void // This step use Country transformer to get Country object.
         {
             $this->indexPage->open();